 I teach a variety of workshops.
 No one needs to be an expert to take these.
+My intent is to share my process so that students can adapt it for themselves.
 I do demos, put up slide shows, bring examples and share my misadventures.
-Embroidery/textile can be so slow, I feel it's important to think through an idea -and to have tools to do so.
+Embroidery/textile can proceed so slowly, I feel it's important to think through an idea, to do some planning, even though each piece will take on a life of its own.
 We brainstorm, have fun, and students do remarkable work.

 Mappa!
 3 Days